 Don Bailey was Jr Open Water certified 20 years ago.
 His passion for the underwater world is seen in his work everyday.
 Don was an aquarium diver for 10 years and has a passion for sealife.
 He loves underwater archaeology and has worked on shipwreck projects throughout Tampa Bay Area.
 He worked with Maryland State Underwater Archaeology, uncovering War of 1812 Blockade ships in the Chesapeake Bay.
 Don also assists with conservation efforts manatee manatee health assessments, planting oyster balls and working with REEF and CRF in the Florida Keys.
 Don enjoys diving all over the world and watching kids faces light up as they interact with divers.

 Antonella is Deep Six’s youngest and most enthuastic member.
 She has been diving for eight years and has already become an expert in dive equipment.
 Behind the counter at the shop she is knowledgeable and always ready to give advice.
 Whether it is diving in America, Japan, or Bonaire, Antonella is ready and willing to help anyone get into the world of diving.

 James is Deep Six’s newest member.
 He is a computer scientist by trade and Deep Six’s IT guy.
-Diving for a little over a year, James has amassed over a hundred dives with his favorite full face mask and is happiest when he is in the water.
+Diving for over a year, James has amassed over a two hundred dives with his favorite full face mask and is happiest when he is in the water.
 As a training instructor and dive master, he loves to spearfish, lead dives, and help get people into the underwater world!